 In DML commands, we will study about the DELETE command which is also more or less same as the TRUNCATE command.
 We will also learn about the difference between the two in that tutorial

+DROP command

+DROP command completely removes a table from the database.
+This command will also destroy the table structure and the data stored in it.
+Following is its syntax,

+DROP TABLE table_name

+Here is an example explaining it,

+DROP TABLE student;

+The above query will delete the Student table completely.
+It can also be used on Databases, to delete the complete database.
+For example, to drop a database,

+DROP DATABASE Test;

+The above query will drop the database with name Test from the system.

 How to Delete a row in MySQL

 To delete a row in MySQL, the DELETE FROM statement is used: